Boost Your IMTS Success with the Media

 Know Your Audience

-Just as you research a prospect before making a sales call, you should research a magazine and its editors.
-Review past issues to see the types of stories they like to run; focus on specific sections of the magazine that might be appropriate for your needs.
-See our list of Key Publications as a good place to start.
+Just like you research a prospect's company before making a sales call, you should research a magazine.
+Review past issues to see the types of stories they like to run and focus on specific sections of the magazine that might be appropriate for your news.
+You can get more detail about readership by obtaining their media kit, and you can see what stories the magazine plans to run in their editorial calendar (both of which are on the magazine's website).

 Build a List